Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Preliminaries

-Throughout the paper, $\unn{a}{b}$ denotes the set $\{ k \in \mathbb{Z} : a \le k \le b \}$.
 We write $\log$ for the natural logarithm.
 When we use the base 2 logarithm, it is always denoted by $\log_2$.
 Additionally, we often abbreviate probability mass function as pmf.
 Further notation, used only in the proofs, is introduced in \Cref{s:basicproofs}.